 FREE INTERNET ACCESS RESOURCES.
 The Illinois State Board of Education (ISBE) is providing information on programs offering free internet access to Illinois families to support learning during the school closures.
 Information on these resources can be found at ISBE’s Keep Learning website.

 AMEREN ILLINOIS.
-In response to the economic hardships that residential and business customers may experience due to the COVID-19 pandemic, Ameren Illinois will suspend service disconnections and forgive late payment fees for non-payment through at least May 1, 2020.
+In response to the economic hardships that residential and business customers may experience due to the COVID-19 pandemic, Ameren Illinois will suspend service disconnections and forgive late payment fees for non-payment through the end of the crisis.
 Customers needing assistance with paying their bill should contact their customer care team at http://spr.ly/amerenillinois for payment options.

 COMCAST.
 Free internet to low-income families during COVID-19 pandemic.
 Low-income families in the Comcast service area can sign up for 60 days of complimentary Internet Essentials service, which is normally available to all qualified low-income households for $9.95/month.
 Also, Comcast is increasing Internet speeds for the Internet Essentials service from 15/2 Mbps to 25/3 Mbps for all new and existing customers, which will be the speed of the service going forward.
 To sign up, applicants can simply visit www.internetessentials.com.
 There are also two dedicated phone numbers 1-855-846-8376 for English and 1-855-765-6995 for Spanish.

 COM ED.
-In response to the economic hardships that residential and business customers may experience due to the COVID-19 pandemic, Com Ed will suspend service disconnections and forgive late payment fees for non-payment through at least May 1, 2020.
+In response to the economic hardships that residential and business customers may experience due to the COVID-19 pandemic, Com Ed will suspend service disconnections and forgive late payment fees for non-payment through the end of the crisis.
 Customers needing assistance with paying their bill should contact their customer care team for payment and energy assistance options.

 GREATER PEORIA SANITARY DISTRICT.
 In response to the economic hardships that residential and business customers may experience due to the COVID-19 pandemic, the Greater Peoria Sanitary District will suspend service disconnections for the time being.
 The District will close their main lobby to in-person payments until at least the end of March.
 Customers needing assistance with paying their bill should contact their customer care team at https://gpsd.dst.il.us/paying-gpsd-invoice-payment-options/ for payment options.